terreng/computercraft-streaming-music/README.md

 ## Troubleshooting
 - "No speakers attached" when using an Advanced Noisy Pocket Computer: Restart your Minecraft game.
 If that doesn't work, restart the server.
-- "Module 'cc.audio.dfpwm' not found" error: Make sure you're using version 1.100.0 of the CC: Tweaked mod (released December 2021) or newer.
+- "Module 'cc.audio.dfpwm' not found" error: Make sure you're using version 1.100.0 or newer of the CC: Tweaked mod (December 2021 or later).
 New audio features were added in this version, so it won't work in 1.99.X or below.
 - Freezes: There are a few bugs that might make the program freeze.
 Sorry about that!
 I will fix them when I get the chance.

 ## How to self-host